ypaq/ddmin/README.md

 For the quickcheck approach you need a clear understanding how to model the inner workings of what you want to test.

-When using Delta Debugging you have the input already at hand.
+When using delta debugging you have the input already at hand.
-Generally this input is too large to make a reasonable test case, hence you want to reduce it.
+Generally, this input is too large to make a reasonable test case, hence you want to reduce it.
 You can use delta debugging on any input data that you can chunk, including:

 * plain text (e.g. lines, words, characters),